Icinga/icingaweb2-module-cube/README.md

 For Developers
 --------------

-Our main intention when developing the Cube was too provide a modular small framework allowing you to drill into data provided from various sources.
+Our main intention when developing the Icinga Cube was too provide a modular small framework allowing you to drill into data provided from various sources.
 So it provides hooks for custom Cubes, related Renderers or just custom action links.

 For DBAs
 --------

 Yes, it's mostly what the name suggests.
-Just a configurable Rollup Cube, providing a frontend allowing you to add and flip dimensions at will.
+Just a configurable rollup cube, providing a frontend allowing you to add and flip dimensions at will.
 You can slice and dice your data, drill down and pivot/rotate the whole cube.